emilybagley/disgust_reversal_learning-stage2/results/comp_modeling/inverseTemp.md

 <p>

-As this hypothesis test found a no difference between fear and disgust or points and disgust, we will compute Bayes Factors to test the strength of the evidence for the null
+As this hypothesis test found no difference between fear and disgust or points and disgust, we will compute Bayes Factors to test the strength of the evidence for the null
 </p>

 <details class="code-fold">